-The new clock technology will help improve Global Navigation Satellite Systems (GNSS) location accuracy as well as addressing the scalability of other quantum technologies being developed at the University of Strathclyde and University of Birmingham.
+The new clock technology will help improve Global Navigation Satellite Systems (GNSS) location accuracy as well as addressing the scalability of other quantum technologies being developed at the Universities of Strathclyde and Birmingham.

 Atomic clocks are the ultimate timekeepers, with the state-of-the-art instruments providing a timing accuracy that it would neither gain nor lose a second in over 30 million years.
 Due to the high level of accuracy in these instruments, atomic clocks are used to coordinate systems that require extreme precision, such as GNSS.
 Each satellite network contains multiple atomic clocks that contribute precision timing data, which is decoded to provide location data by effectively synchronizing each receivers’ atomic clocks with those of the satellite.

 To achieve such high timing resolution, the atomic clock makes use of ultra-narrow transitions in strontium atoms, providing orders of magnitude better performance than their rubidium counterparts due to narrower atomic features.
 In simple terms, the narrower the atomic transition the more accurate the atomic clock.

 Wideblue’s role in the project is to develop the optical system that will deliver the laser light onto the gMOT chip.
 Kelvin Nanotechnology will manufacture the gMOT and compact collimation optics designed by Wideblue.
 The University of Strathclyde will design the gMOT chip, and the University of Birmingham will perform the testing of the prototype optical system.